EttusResearch/fpga/README.md

 Welcome to the USRP FPGA HDL source code tree!
-This repository contains free & open-source FPGA HDL for the Universal Software Radio Peripheral (USRP&trade;) SDR platform, created and sold by Ettus Research.
+This repository contains free & open-source FPGA HDL for the Universal Software Radio Peripheral (USRP™) SDR platform, created and sold by Ettus Research.
 Most of the source is written in Verilog and the rest is in VHDL.

 ## Product Generations